joakim/kay/README.md

 greet "Joe"  --> "Hey, Joe!"
 ```

 An inline function implicitly returns the result of its expression.
-If the message consists of just a single argument slot, the signature can be reduced to just that argument's name.
+If the message consists of just a single argument slot, the signature can be reduced to just that slot.
 Here's the above function as a one-liner:

 ```lua
 greet: name => "Hey, {name}!"